 Unlike fiat money, such as USD, that is physically printed, cryptocurrencies can’t be “produced” in the same manner.
-Different cryptos have various development processes, but the most popular ones like Bitcoin (BTC), Ethereum (ETH), and Litecoin (LTC) are created through the process of mining new coins.
+Different cryptos have various development processes, but trending ones like Bitcoin (BTC), Ethereum (ETH), and Litecoin (LTC) are created through the process of mining new coins.

-The mining process is facilitated by the computing power of the miner’s computers, and the metrics behind the mining process are called hashes.
-Hashes are used to measure hashing power.
-Let’s take a look at how Bitcoin mining works and what the exact role of hashes is, along with the exact number of hashes required to mine a single BTC.
+Cryptocurrency mining is facilitated by the computing power of the miner’s computers, and the metrics behind the mining process are called hashes.
+Hashes are used to measure hashing power by quadrillions and even quintillions.
+How many hashes to mine a bitcoin?
+To mine a bitcoin, you would need 2.7 quadrillion hashes.
+Pretty amazing number, don’t you think?
+Read more, and let’s take a look at how hashing Bitcoin works and what the exact role of hashes is, along with how you can mine a single BTC.

 Bitcoin had the first blockchain in the world and paved the way for all future altcoins that tried to copy the best features of the Bitcoin network.
 Basically, a blockchain is a type of decentralized, distributed public ledger that keeps all the transactions on the network.
 Transactions are kept and processed in blocks of data that are set chronologically from first to last.